umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/src/packages/core/validation/README.md

 Notice this one also comes as a Lit Directive called `umbBindToValidation`.

+Also notice this does not bind server validation to the Form Control, see `UmbBindServerValidationToFormControl`

 ### Server Model Validator

 This Validator can asks a end-point for validation of the model.